MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/compute.md

 - Use NV-series VMs for 3D reservoir modeling and visualizing seismic data.

-- We recommend the NCv4-series VM for GPU-accelerated seismic full-waveform inversion (FWI) analysis.
+- Use the NCv4-series VM for GPU-accelerated seismic full-waveform inversion (FWI) analysis.

    For more data-intensive resin transfer molding (RTM) processing, the NDv4 VM size is the best option because it provides Non-Volatile Memory Express (NVMe) drives that have a cumulative capacity of 7 TB.